raspberrypilearning/stamping-app/en/step_4.md

 go to x: ( ) y: ( )
 ```

-**Tip:** The final block are the coordinates of the `go to x: y:`{:class="block3motion"} which return your sprite to its starting position within the menu.
-The sprite will note that location automatically in `Motion block`{:class="block3motion"} so you shouldn't need to change the coordinates.
+**Tip:** The final block, `go to x: y:`{:class="block3motion"}, gives the coordinates to return your sprite to its starting position within the menu.
+The sprite's  position in the menu will be noted automatically in `Motion block`{:class="block3motion"} so you shouldn't need to change the coordinates in the block.

 **Add me in: scratch-x/yinMotionBlock-sprite**